 Yes, safety and proper usage warnings are usually required to be included in the labelling of life sciences products.
-For example, marketing authorisations (" \underline{MAs} ") for pharmaceuticals must include an authorised patient information leaflet to be inserted in its packaging, as well as a prescribing information leaflet, which will serve as the basis for promotional materials; notwithstanding the possibility that ISP may order that specific warnings be included in the product labelling.
+For example, marketing authorisations ("MAS") for pharmaceuticals must include an authorised patient information leaflet to be inserted in its packaging, as well as a prescribing information leaflet, which will serve as the basis for promotional materials; notwithstanding the possibility that ISP may order that specific warnings be included in the product labelling.
 Likewise, cosmetics, medical devices and supplements must include instructions of use, along with other elements.

-When these products are destined to consumers, they should also follow the normative requirements from Law No. 19,496 - the Consumer Rights Protection Act ("CRPA") mainly regarding their advertising and serving as a complement to sectorial legislation.
+When these products are destined to consumers, they should also follow the normative requirements from Law No. 19,496 - the Consumer Rights Protection Act ("CRPA"), mainly regarding their advertising and serving as a complement to sectorial legislation.

 These requirements may have an impact on litigation depending on whether and how they were fulfilled.
-Commonly, when they have not been satisfied, the authorities may impose a fine based on a regulation infringement, in the same way that Civil Courts may consider infractions to the law to determine negligence regarding civil liability when someone is claiming damages.
+Commonly, when they have not been satisfied, the authorities may impose a fine based on a regulation infringement.
+In the same way, Civil Courts may consider infractions to the law to determine negligence upon damage claims.